Go there, go there, go there

 No hay anuncios

 What should be done now?
 Go, go, and go, always and wherever necessary.
-Continue building consensus to defend the Catalan school, in the streets and in institutions, in educational networks and civil society.
+Continue building consensus to defend Catalan schools, on the street and in institutions, in educational networks and civil society.
 And of course in the courts.
 We know that the Spanish state will continue to be against it.
-And therefore we have no alternative: if we want to defend ourselves, we must go to the courts and international bodies, at least until we have our own state to represent us.
-And we must continue to build international alliances, such as those of the European Language Equality Network, of which we are a part, and take the defense of the Catalan school wherever necessary.
+And that is why we have no alternative: if we want to defend ourselves, we must go to the courts and international bodies, at least until we have our own state to represent us.
+And we must continue to build international alliances, such as those of the European Language Equality Network, of which we are a part, and take the defense of Catalan schools wherever necessary.

 Cargando